A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: The bivariate model

+We have seen in remark \ref{rs} that our estimates for shocks in FTSE and DJIA are strictly related: the occurrence of a shock in an index comes very often together with the occurrence of a shock in the other one.
 As a consequence, a first idea to try a rough modeling of cross asset correlations is to suppose $\mathcal{T}^f$, jump process for FTSE, and $\mathcal{T}^d$, jump process for DJIA, to be the same process.
-But if this is true from Remark \ref{samejumps}, and from the fact that $D$ and $\sigma$ are very similar for FTSE and DJIA, we would expect the decay of volatility autocorrelation in the DJIA, the decay of volatility autocorrelation in the FTSE and the decay of cross-asset correlation of absolute returns to display a similar behavior.
-In fact, this is exactly what happens if we plot these quantities (see Figure \ref{emp_corr}), in agreement with the empirical findings of \cite{Podobnik:2007}.
+From Remark \ref{samejumps} and from the fact that $D$ and $\bar{\s}$ are very similar for FTSE and DJIA, we expect the decay of volatility autocorrelation in the DJIA, the decay of volatility autocorrelation in the FTSE and the decay of cross-asset correlation of absolute returns to display a similar behavior.
+This is exactly what happens if we plot these quantities (see Figure \ref{emp_corr}), in agreement with the empirical findings of \cite{Podobnik:2007}.

-Under this rough hypothesis our estimate for cross-asset correlations is therefore our prediction for the decay of volatility autocorrelation in FTSE or DJIA, or a mean between the two.

-We can do better using the bivariate jump process $I=(I^X,I^Y)$ described at the beginning of this section.
-We just have to estimate the intensities $\lambda_1,\lambda_2,\lambda_3$, subject to the constraints coming from the estimates of the one dimensional models.
-The set of feasible $\lambda s$ is in fact a segment in $\mathbb{R}^3$.
+Under this rough hypothesis, our estimate for cross-asset correlations coincides with our prediction for the decay of volatility autocorrelation in FTSE or DJIA, or with a mean between the two.
+We can do better using the bivariate jump process $I=(I^X,I^Y)$ described at the beginning of section \ref{sectcorr}.
+We need to estimate the intensities $\lambda_1,\lambda_2,\lambda_3$, subject to the constraints due to the estimated parameters of the one-dimensional models.
+Define $\widehat{\gamma}_h(t)$ as the empirical correlation coefficient over h days: